MicrosoftDocs/connected-spaces/articles/get-started.md

 - Processes the datapoints into aggregated observational data.

 - Sends the processed data on a regular basis to Microsoft Dataverse in your Microsoft Power Platform environment.

+- Processes and sends video streams and video stream metadata to Microsoft Dataverse in your Microsoft Power Platform environment.
+Customers can choose to have their video data streamed to Microsoft Dataverse.

 The Power Platform environment: